-6. Digitised Lettings Portal, MyThirteen
+Digitised Lettings Portal, MyThirteen

-- 6.1 Thirteen will advertise available homes on Thirteen's digital lettings portal called "MyThirteen" which can be accessed online or via our Touchpoint store and telephone line.
+- 3.22 We advertise available homes on our digital lettings' portal called "MyThirteen" which can be accessed online or via our Touchpoint store and telephone line.
 This approach is designed to assist customers in finding a home that is most suitable for their individual needs.
-The portal will include a range of tenures including market rented, affordable rented and social rented options. - 6.2 Customers will create a customer account and be able to receive updates through My Thirteen once they have registered their requirements for a home.
-We will give all customers the opportunity to contact Thirteen and be considered for properties (subject to eligibility).
-Customers will be offered in order of the criteria set out below based on what is affordable for them, through an affordability assessment, to support a long-term solution to their housing need. - 6.3 Properties will be advertised on MyThirteen with a description of its features, the rental and any service charges that apply, any additional features and the local area/ amenities. - 6.4 Customers that need assistance in finding a home due to disability, medical or support needs will be assisted through one of our Touchpoint advisors either face to face or over the telephone. - 6.5 Thirteen reserve the right to advertise / re-advertise on other lettings platforms for example, Rightmove or Zoopla, where it is considered that there isn't sufficient demand generated from a MyThirteen advert from customers in housing need.
+The portal includes a range of tenures including market rented, affordable rented and social rented options. - 3.23 Customers receive updates through My Thirteen once they have registered their requirements for a home.
+We give all customers the opportunity to contact us and be considered for properties (subject to eligibility).
+Customers are offered in order of the criteria set out below based on what is affordable for them, through an affordability assessment, to support a long-term solution to their housing need. - 3.24 Properties are advertised on MyThirteen with a description of its features, the rental and any service charges that apply, any additional features including any known adaptations and the local area/ amenities.